Braun School of Public Health and Community Medicine

 The Hebrew University-Hadassah Braun School of Public Health and Community Medicine is a public health school in Israel affiliated with the Hebrew University of Jerusalem and Hadassah Medical Center.

 History

 Braun School of Public Health and Community Medicine was founded in 1961.
-It was the country's first public health school.The school offers a one year International Master of Health program in English that is APHEA accredited.
-The program has over 850 graduates from 100 countries.
+It was the country's first public health school.
+The school offers a one year International Master of Health program in English.
+The program has over 1000 graduates from 100 countries.